AdrianBZG/llama-multimodal-vqa/README.md

-# 🦙🌄 Multimodal (Visual) Instruction Tuning for LLaMA 3
+# 🦙🌄 Multimodal (Visual) Instruction Tuning for Llama 3

-This repository contains code for multimodal (visual) instruction tuning of the LLaMA 3 language model.
+This repository contains code for multimodal (visual) instruction tuning of the Llama 3 language model.

-The idea is to fine-tune the LLaMA 3 model on a multimodal dataset that contains both textual instructions and visual demonstrations.
+The idea is to fine-tune the Llama 3 model on a multimodal dataset that contains both textual instructions and visual demonstrations.
 We trained this model with the [llava_instruct_80k](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/blob/main/llava_instruct_80k.json) dataset.
 See [LLaVA](https://llava-vl.github.io/) for related methods.

 The code is intended to be an easy-to-use starting point for multimodal instruction tuning.
-Uses [Hugging Face Transformers](https://huggingface.co/) library for the LLaMA 3 model and for training.
+Uses [Hugging Face Transformers](https://huggingface.co/) library for the Llama 3 model and for training.

 <p align="center">
   <img src="https://github.com/AdrianBZG/llama-multimodal-vqa/assets/8275330/256fec3b-fb2a-440c-871f-a2f92953a03c">